rokopt/spec/src/architecture/m1/ethereum-bridge.md

 of XAN tokens (Anoma's native tokens) on Ethereum.

 The M1 Ethereum bridge system consists of:
-* Ethereum state inclusion onto M1
+* Ethereum state inclusion onto M1.
-* A set of validity predicates on M1 which roughly implements ICS20
+* A set of validity predicates on M1 which roughly implements [ICS20](https://docs.cosmos.network/v0.42/modules/ibc/) fungible token transfers.
-* A set of Ethereum smart contracts
+* A set of Ethereum smart contracts.

 This basic bridge architecture should provide for almost-M1 consensus security for the bridge and free Ethereum state reads on M1, plus